 Drill Down Feature For Non Date Columns

-Not only for columns also for non-date columns too we can apply this drill-down feature.
+Not only for columns also for non-date columns too, but we can also apply this drill-down feature.

-- For example, we need to see “Category-wise” and “Sub-category-wise” drill down summary, for this first insert “Category-wise” chart.
+- For example, we need to see “Category-wise” and “Sub-category-wise” drill down a summary for this first insert “Category-wise” chart.

 - Now, look at the chart.